mattkimber/timberwolfs_trains/README.md

 A set of UK trains.

+## Running Costs

+There are two features with running costs.

+1. Vehicles that are not moving (e.g. loading/unloading cargo or waiting at a signal) will incur only a third of their usual running costs.
+2. As locomotives get older, their running costs will start to increase.
+The increase will start when the engine is within 5 years of its maximum age, eventually increasing to 3x the original running cost.

 ## Scale

 This set takes advantage of the larger canvas in MagicaVoxel to have larger, more detailed objects.